 You will be housed in double-occupancy rooms in nearby SRCC International Guest House.
 While traveling to Agra, Jaipur, and Mumbai you will stay in double rooms in hotels.
 Remember, you are going to India.
 The overall standard of living is lower than it is in the U.S., and the dorms may reflect this.
 If you expect the same standards you would find at a U.S. campus, you will be disappointed.
-Finally, remember that you are going to a sub-tropical Walls are thinner (they don't need region. insulation), and insects are larger (they live year-round!) than they are in the Midwest.
+Finally, remember that you are going to a sub-tropical region.
+Walls are thinner (they don't need insulation) and insects are larger (they live year-round!) than they are in the Midwest.
 Cockroaches are common, as are other large insects.
 This is a part of life that often requires some adjustment!
+Keeping food sealed and wiping crumbs off counters helps reduce the appearance of these unwanted guests!